bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 So I continued my conversation with a simple followup — *"can I use a post-fix form of if?"*.

-Copilot confidently told me I could, and gave me an example code snipped that looks just like what I was hoping would work, yay!
+Copilot confidently told me I could, and gave me an example code snippet that looks just like what I was hoping would work, yay!

 ![A screenshot of a chat conversation showing a detailed and plausible answer complete with sample code snippets](../assets/tidbits14/Example2-GitHubCopilotExample1-2of2.png)

 So I updated my script, and then tested my new `-Quiet` flag, and not only did it still print all the output I was trying to suppress, it also printed `if True` after ever line of output.
 Huh?

 Turns out Copilot hallucinated the entire feature!
-What the code samples, and hence my updated code, actually do is pass three arguments to PowerShell's `Write-Host` command — the string I was trying to conditionally print, the string `'if'`, and the Boolean result of evaluating the condition, which should indeed be `True` when the`-Quiet` flag is set!
+What the code samples, and hence my updated code actually do is pass three arguments to PowerShell's `Write-Host` command — the string I was trying to conditionally print, the string `'if'`, and the Boolean result of evaluating the condition, which should indeed be `True` when the`-Quiet` flag is set!

-Out of curiosity I asked my favourite privacy-protecting stand-alone chatbot [Lumo](https://lumo.proton.me/) if PowerShell supported a post-fix form of `if`, and it quite correctly told that it does not, and suggested I just use the regular pre-fix form, which is what I ended up doing!
+Out of curiosity I asked my favourite privacy-protecting stand-alone chatbot, [Lumo](https://lumo.proton.me/), if PowerShell supported a post-fix form of `if`, and it quite correctly told that it does not, and suggested I just use the regular pre-fix form, which is what I ended up doing!

 ### Example 3 — A Bit of Everything